top of page

 - do not hesitate to unpick your stitches/ work in progress if you don't like what you see - trust me, it is worth to rip it at any stage and start again so you can create something you are REALLY proud of!

-- try and do find time everyday - it doesn't matter if it is 15 or 90 minutes - just find some time and space for youself
+- try and do find time everyday - it doesn't matter if it is 15 or 90 minutes - just find some time and space for yourself

 - if you can, do share your skill with another person - it makes it more fun and you can help each other out with stitches, mistakes etc.